clojurephant/jovial/README.md

 ## Why do you care?

 The [JUnit Platform](https://junit.org/junit5/) is a de-factor standard in the Java community.
 In polyglot projects, there is advantage in running everything through the same test runner.
+Or maybe you'd like to "embrace the host" and utlize JUnit as a key part of the JVM ecosystem.

 ## What is it?